SumitKumarCSE/Sudoku-Backtracking-Visualizer/README.md

 # Sudoku-Backtracking-Visualizer
-This a sudoku backtracking viusalizer which shows how sudoku solve inside program by backtracking method.
+This is a sudoku backtracking viusalizer which shows how sudoku solve inside program by backtracking method.
 I use HTML, CSS, JavaScript and C++ logic in this.

 ## Rules to Follow while Solve Sudoku
 1. Each row must contain all the numbers from 1 to 9 without repetition.